 “To undertake this role effectively, lawyers will require specialization and a good understanding of nuclear law,’ added Mr. Odhiambo.

-The conference comes at a critical time when KNEB, in conjunction with the Radiation Protection Board, is at an advanced stage in preparing the Draft Nuclear Regulatory Bill.
+The conference comes at a critical time when NuPEA, in conjunction with the Radiation Protection Board, is at an advanced stage in preparing the Draft Nuclear Regulatory Bill.
 Once enacted by Parliament, the legislation will be beneficial to Kenya’s nuclear power programme as it seeks to establish a nuclear regulatory body to provide oversight and enforce stipulated standards as per international best practices in the nuclear industry.
 Kenya targets to commission its first 1000MW nuclear power plant in 2027.

-KNEB has a robust stakeholder engagement programme that acknowledges the important role that professional bodies play in Kenya’s pursuit of nuclear electricity generation by 2027 through partnership, continual engagement and sensitization.
+NuPEA has a robust stakeholder engagement programme that acknowledges the important role that professional bodies play in Kenya’s pursuit of nuclear electricity generation by 2027 through partnership, continual engagement and sensitization.

-Other Professional bodies KNEB has engaged include: Kenya Association of Manufacturers, Kenya Private Sector Alliance, Institute of Certified Public Accountants of Kenya, Media Council of Kenya, Public Relations Society of Kenya, Institute of Human Resource Management and Institute of Risk Management, among others.
+Other Professional bodies NuPEA has engaged include: Kenya Association of Manufacturers, Kenya Private Sector Alliance, Institute of Certified Public Accountants of Kenya, Media Council of Kenya, Public Relations Society of Kenya, Institute of Human Resource Management and Institute of Risk Management, among others.

 By Emmanuel Wandera